COS420-F25/TeamD/README.md

 @username -> okay anytime

-@TeamD -> only when you need the attention of all team members Eg.  You need team-wide input for a task
+@TeamD -> only when you need the attention of all team members

-     Something needs to be brought to attention like a suprise deadline You need anybody to respond ASAP.
+     Eg.  You need team-wide input for a task Something needs to be brought to attention like a suprise deadline You need anybody to respond ASAP.

      !Eg. You need a particular person's attention

 @all -> you need all team members attention AND Dr. Greg's.

 Response expectations:

 Please check-in at 10 AM and 9 PM

-If pinged please respond by or at the next check-in
+     If pinged please respond by or at the next check-in If not pinged make sure to still glance at the chat

 Who should reply?

-First, the person pinged
+  1. First, the person pinged

-If unclear -> whoever can answer
+  2. If unclear -> whoever can answer

-Team lead steps in if unresolved
+  3. Team lead steps in if unresolved

 If unable to communicate by Discord, Zoom will be used as an alternative.